-The performance ratio does not depend on the orientation of the system nor the radiation to which it is subjected since the solar radiation actually received is measured on the module level.
+The performance ratio neither depends on the orientation of the system nor the radiation to which it is subjected, since the solar radiation actually received is measured on the module level.
 So the performance ration allows us to:

-- Calculate the efficiency of the entire photovoltaic system with respect to the solar radiation received, at any given moment throughout the day
+- Calculate the efficiency of the entire photovoltaic system based on the solar radiation received, at any given moment throughout the day

 - Compare the design quality of photovoltaic systems located in very different areas.